1957 Wheat Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 *Market Trend Chart showing the number of people paying attention to this coin.

-FAQ about 1957 Wheat Penny
+FAQ About the 1957 Wheat Penny Value

 1. How much is a 1957 wheat penny worth today?

-2. What makes a 1957 D wheat penny valuable?
+2. What makes a 1957-D wheat penny valuable?